-The tax-free health care reimbursement account can help you reduce your annual health care expenses.
+The tax-free HCFSA can help you reduce your annual health care expenses.
 Your monthly health plan contributions automatically will be paid with tax-free payroll deductions.
-However, you can also save taxes on your deductibles and other out-of-pocket expenses by using the health care reimbursement account.
-You may now receive reimbursement for certain over-the-counter medications as explained in a following section.
+However, you can save taxes on your deductibles and other out-of-pocket expenses by using the HCFSA.
+You may also receive reimbursement for certain over-the-counter medications as explained in a following section.
 Check your summary plan description booklet for details on what other expenses are covered.

 You may set aside any amount from \$120 to \$5,000 a year.
-This money is deducted from your pay-before it is taxed-in equal installments for each pay period throughout the year and placed in your health care reimbursement account.
+This money is deducted from your pay-before it is taxed-in equal installments for each pay period throughout the year and placed in your HCFSA.